Danni Ashe: Appearances

-Ashe has appearance on several television shows and series as herself as well as a variety of minor roles in movies.
+Ashe has appeared on several television shows and series as herself as well as a variety of minor roles in movies.
 The list of shows and series includes E!'s Wild On!, Talk Soup, The Howard Stern Show, The Man Show, and Frontline on PBS.
 Ashe's movie credits include I Can't Believe This Is Happening to Me!, Bondage on Stage, and Superheroine Double Feature.

 In 1998, Ashe was featured and interviewed on an episode of The Internet Cafe.

 In her February 2002 appearance on Frontline, Ashe was the subject of a May 2001 interview about the adult industry and her website.
 In the interview synopsis, Ashe is described as the "founder and CEO of Danni's Hard Drive, regarded as one of the most popular porn sites on the Internet..." even though "her site offers only softcore pornography and does not feature any female-male sex."
 In the interview, Ashe discusses her audience, what she offers them, and how she is planning for growth in her business.

 In 2004, Ashe was featured as herself on the HBO documentary series Pornucopia: Going Down in the Valley in the episode titled "Women on Top" about the most powerful women in the industry.

 Industry advocacy

 In March 2000, Ashe testified as a panel member for the COPA Commission regarding "Marketing Adult Materials Online".
-Ashe's panel members included: Andrew Edmond, CEO, Flying Crocodile Inc.; Dr. Victor Cline, University of Utah; Detective LeeAnn Shirey, Seattle Police Department; FBI Supervisory Special Agent Randy Aden; FBI Special Agent Bruce Applin; Detective Daryk Rowland, Huntington Beach, CA Police Department.
+Ashe's panel members included: Andrew Edmond, CEO, Flying Crocodile Inc.; Dr. Victor Cline, University of Utah; Detective LeeAnn Shirey, Seattle Police Department; FBI Supervisory Special Agent Randy Aden; FBI Special Agent Bruce Applin; and Detective Daryk Rowland, Huntington Beach, California Police Department.

 Defamation lawsuit

-In September 2013, Ashe filed suit against the newspaper and media outlet Daily Mail Online for an August 22, 2013, article posted under the headline "Porn Industry shuts down with immediate effect after 'female performer' tests positive for HIV" that was accompanied by an image of Ashe.
+In September 2013, Ashe filed suit against the newspaper and media outlet Daily Mail Online for an August 22, 2013 article posted under the headline "Porn Industry shuts down with immediate effect after 'female performer' tests positive for HIV" that was accompanied by an image of Ashe.
 In her filing, she claimed that the Daily Mail never sought permission to use her image and did not include a disclaimer or otherwise make clear that she was not the HIV-positive performer in question.

 Citing millions of views and worldwide syndication of the article, Ashe was seeking US$3 million in damages.
 The Mail's London-based publisher Associated Newspapers, its parent A&N International Media, and its subsidiary DMGT were named as defendants.
 The online image was later removed and replaced with a blurry image of a different model, according to the 14-page lawsuit, but a requested retraction has not been published.

 In July 2016, the U.S. 9th Circuit Court of Appeals (Los Angeles) ruled the Daily Mail had a case to answer to.
 In January 2017, it was reported the parties had settled out of court.